-While files from major word-processing packages are acceptable, the Rich Text Format (RTF) option, provided by most packages, is preferred - apart from anything else viruses cannot be transmitted by this format.
+While files from major word-processing packages are acceptable, the Rich Text Format (RTF) option, provided by most packages, is preferred.

 Tables should be submitted in a separate file or files, using the format provided by the word-processing package or spreadsheet.
 The author should provide hard copy indicating generally what the table is supposed to look like.